 There is one style of hat and library bag available.
-Library bag only available from the school, hats can be purchased from the school or Flanagan's.
-All uniforms are purchased from Flanagan's Menswear (Vincent St Cessnock)
+Library bags are provided to all new Kindergarten enrolments.
+Hats can be purchased from the school or Flanagan's.

+All uniforms are purchased from Flanagan's Menswear (Vincent St Cessnock).